 We can divide the security rule in three fundamental aspects:

 These parts incorporate implementation specifications.
 Some of them are addressable and some are required.
 When we say addressable implementation they can be implemented if there is an appropriate and reasonable need to do so.
-Similarly, required implementations are the ones that must be implemented.
+Similarly, the required implementations are the ones that must be implemented.

 This set of guidelines focus on the physical PHI access and contain four standards.